Tools4everBV/HelloID-Conn-SA-Full-AD-AFAS-Update-UPN-Email/README.md

 ### Powershell data source 'AD-AFAS-account-update-upn-email-lookup-user-generate-table'
 This Powershell data source runs an Active Directory query to search for matching AD user accounts.
 It uses an array of Active Directory OU's specified as HelloID user-defined variable named _"ADusersSearchOU"_ to specify the search scope.
 This data source returns additional attributes that receive the current values for UserPrincipalName/EmailAddress and also split them into a prefix and a suffix for future uses.

-### Powershell data source 'AD-AFAS-account-update-upn-email-table-user-details'
-This Powershell data source runs an Active Directory query to select an extended list of user attributes of the selected AD user account.

 ### Powershell data source 'AD-AFAS-account-update-upn-email-validation'
 This Powershell data source runs an Active Directory query to validate the uniqueness of the new UserPrincipalName and EmailAddress.
 Both values are also validated in ProxyAddresses.
 And will return a "Valid" or "Invalid" text.
 This text is used for validation in the form.